pierre-rouleau/pel/README.rst

     ``init.el`` file, providing an extra degree of freedom and control when you same these files in a (D)VCS.
 Save and restore your configurations from Git, Mercurial or any VCS.

-- PEL integrates a large and growing set of `built-in and external Emacs packages`_, and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).
-- PEL controls the activation of the loading of the selected packages, with emphasis on:

-  - reducing Emacs initialization time to a minimum and,
-  - providing key bindings when Emacs is running in both graphics mode and terminal mode.

-  - On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.

 - PEL documentation and code emphasizes the ability to execute commands in both terminal and graphics mode.